allgenesconsidered/CardiacPeakFinder/pf/README.txt

 - Call analyzeExperiment(dataframe) where dataframe is your data, with the first column containing the ‘Time’ and all other columns containing samples.
-- Call runTest(dataframe) to output a graph to check that the data looks
+- Call runTestGraph(dataframe) to output a graph to check that the data looks
 ok:
 	Green = peak calls
 	Red = minimum calls